-- 1. Flush the cooling system with clean water in order to remove any debris. - 2.
-Close the drain cock or install the drain plugs.
+- Flush the cooling system with clean water in order to remove any debris. - 2.
+Install the drain plug on the engine.
 Close the drain cock or install the drain plug on the radiator.

-Do not fill the cooling system faster than 5 L (1.3 US gal) per minute, in order to avoid air locks.
+NOTICE Do not fill the cooling system faster than 5 L (1.3 US gal) per minute, in order to avoid air locks.